Have a nice day: In Europe

 The Boston-born American author Edith Shillue wrote in her 2003 book Peace Comes Dropping Slow that when the Irish stereotyped Americans, they tended to use the phrase "have a nice day".
 While lodging at a house in Ireland, Shillue found a drawing on the wall for American visitors like her.
 Drawn by her host's daughters, the picture had the phrase "Have a __ Day", with a smiley faced affixed instead of the word "nice".
 Irish author Aidan Higgins wrote in his 2004 book A Bestiary that the Americanization of Ireland led the Irish to say phrases like "No problem!" or "Have a nice day!" even when there is drenching rain.

 In the United States

-In the United States, "good morning", "good afternoon", "good evening", and "good night" were previously the normal farewell addresses for a lengthy period of time.
-The common valediction has become "have a nice day".

 According to the Handbook of Hispanic Cultures in the United States, "[t]enga un nice day" is an example of Cuban Spanglish.
 This is distinguished from Chicano Spanish, in that the Chicano second-generation and beyond, who are inclined to code-switch, generally do not speak in the formal address form of "tenga".

 In 1979, a New York judge sentenced a man to a seven- to ten-year jail term at the Auburn State Prison for committing a robbery.
 The judge's final words were "You are hereby remanded to the custody of the sheriff's department for delivery to the custody of state officials.
 Have a nice day."
 Jack Sheehan of WKRT stated that the convict "almost sank to his knees.
 The phrase had worked its magic."